fraenkel-lab/image-preprocessing/README.md

 ### Conda Environment Setup

 In order to continue with this image processing pipeline, you need to have a suitable environment with the necessary packages.
-You can find yml.file to create the environment (additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))
+You can find image_processing.yml file above to create the environment (additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)).

 ### Image Format Conversion

 The TIF image format is usually the preferred format for preprocessing.
 Therefore if the raw images are in a different format, one would need to convert it to TIF.
-For example, if the images are IMS (imaris file format) they would need to be converted from IMS to TIF Refer to [this documentation](https://docs.google.com/document/d/1O-mWoCaFsKmQY7QfEU1NhL3cyS8SfPCvKUoiIK5zcQQ/edit) for an in depth description of the file conversion pipeline (from IMS to TIF)
+For example, if the images are IMS (imaris file format) they would need to be converted from IMS to TIF.
+Refer to [this documentation](https://docs.google.com/document/d/1O-mWoCaFsKmQY7QfEU1NhL3cyS8SfPCvKUoiIK5zcQQ/edit) for an in depth description of the file conversion pipeline (from IMS to TIF)